abtt-decompiled/analysis/media.md

 April 6 2020 - [On the privacy of TraceTogether, the Singaporean COVID-19 contact tracing mobile app, and recommendations for Australia](https://eng.unimelb.edu.au/ingenium/research-stories/world-class-research/real-world-impact/on-the-privacy-of-tracetogether,-the-singaporean-covid-19-contact-tracing-mobile-app,-and-recommendations-for-australia) - University of Melbourne/Macquarie University researchers

+April 14 2020 - [How Google Plans to Push Its Coronavirus Tracing Feature to Android Phones](https://www.vice.com/en_us/article/dygbmj/how-google-coronavirus-contact-tracing-feature-update) - Vice. " ...
+Google said it was using the Play Services mechanism to update phones with the contact-tracing system."
+"In effect, this means Google can force its contact tracing API onto phones without the cooperation of carriers or device manufacturers, and without users having to do anything."

+April 14 2020 - [Apple, Google to terminate COVID-19 tracking tools once pandemic ends](https://www.cnet.com/news/apple-and-google-say-they-will-shut-down-covid-19-tracking-tools-once-pandemic-ends/) - cnet.
+"The lesson of the USA Patriot Act and other 'temporary' post 9/11 surveillance we're still fighting to roll back is that emergency responses rarely are as short-lived as the emergency ..."

+April 15 2020 - [Apple and Google's Coronavirus Tracking Plan Is a Symptom of Their Power](https://www.vice.com/en_us/article/xgqbxa/apple-and-google-coronavirus-tracking-plan-is-a-symptom-of-their-power) - Vice.
+"Without proper testing, without enough protective equipment, and without a social safety net, it is increasingly looking like Americans will be asked to head back to work sooner rather than later, even if it is not completely safe to do so.
+In the absence of a competent, compassionate government response, what we do have is a massive number of devices that can be turned into a society-wide net of constant checkpoints with the flip of a switch. "

 April 23 2020 - [Why Experts Want The Government To Release The Source Code Of Its Tracing App](https://www.gizmodo.com.au/2020/04/coronavirus-tracing-app-australia-source-code/) - Gizmodo Australia